RipinDensumite/Simple-Winget-CLI-automation-installation/README.md

 # Simple Winget CLI automation installation
- With one command, it install every package you need.
+ With one setup, Install anytime.